hafsasaqib/GlobalAIHubMLCourse/README.md

 # Project/Course Description
 ## Introduction to Machine Learning
- We have learned the basics of Machine learning in this course.
+ We have learned the basics of Machine Learning in this course.
 The topics include:
 - Probability Review
 - Linear Algebra Review
 - Data Preparation